-It might be important also to consider the difference between complete and incomplete traces.
-The last ones are being reported in the log, although their execution is not finished.
-The distinction is somewhat difficult to make, [5] can be referred for further discussion.
-A possible way to detect incomplete traces is applying heuristics to the end activities: if the end activity of a trace can be found as an end activity in many other traces, then it is considered to be a complete trace, otherwise incomplete.
-The succession of the activities of an incomplete trace might be shared with a complete trace, being a "prefix".
+of an incomplete trace might be shared with a complete trace, being a "prefix".
 An interesting task about incomplete traces might be the prediction of their attributes.
-For previous work on prediction tasks, [6] that mainly describes a method for the prediction of the remaining time of incomplete traces.
-Basically, the idea is to build an annotated "transition system" (the explanation of this concept is skipped, as it is not firmly connected with the explanation of the method.
-For further discussion, see [6]), that is learned from previous executions, i.e., complete traces, using an abstraction mechanism.
-In [7] is proposed a method to predict the remaining time based on sequential pattern mining.
+For previous work about prediction tasks, I can refer to [6], that mainly describes a method for the prediction of the remaining time of incomplete traces.
+Basically, the idea is to build an annotated "transition system", that is learned from previous executions, i.e. complete traces, using an abstraction mechanism.

-A further step is the one explained in [8].
+A further step is the one explained in [7].
 The prediction of the remaining time is calculated using these two factors: